Wow! The last Inktober drawing I posted was Day 18. I didn’t realise I was that far behind.

 Wishing you many happy, creative moments, from the Pjpaintings stall #30 at Salamanca Market

 I celebrated my birthday on Bruny Island, an island about 50 km long, which is more like a north and south island joined by a thin piece of land, named The Neck (pictured above).
-There are only about 600 of the people kind of residents living on Bruny, the other residents being many rare and endangered plants, animals and birds.
+There are only about 600 of the people-kind of residents living on Bruny, the other residents being many rare and endangered plants, animals and birds, including regular visits from the infamous fairy penguins.
 Its natural surroundings display year-long art exhibitions.
 Nature puts on fabulous art shows.